-The many benefits of epsom salt for the body are well-known, but what about the scalp?
-The scalp is an area that too often goes ignored, with most not realizing how the state of the scalp greatly influences “good hair days” or “bad hair days”.
-Epsom salt on scalp is one tool to keep in any personal care toolbox to increase those good hair days in an easy and soothing way.
+Epsom salt is famous for its many benefits for the body, but what about the scalp?
+The scalp is an area that too often goes ignored, with most not realizing how its state greatly influences our hair.
+Epsom salt on scalp is a simple way to boost those good hair days.

 Scalp care with epsom salt can be done in the shower, in the bath, or even in a sink or bucket.
-Simply, all you need is warm water, epsom salt, and a nice towel to dry off with.
+All you need is warm water, epsom salt, and a nice towel to dry off with.

-In the bath, you can use shampoo or not, but as along as you have wet hair, you can effectively exfoliate and revitalize the scalp with a soothing epsom salt session.
-This is a great way to pass the time while having a relaxing soak, as you give yourself more of a “full body” experience soaking, exfoliating, and overall rejuvenating.
+In the bath, shampoo is optional because as long as your hair is wet, you can effectively exfoliate and revitalize the scalp with a soothing epsom salt session.
+This is a great way to pass the time while having a relaxing soak, as you give yourself more of a “full body” experience.

 What Does A Scalp Scrub Do?

-When choosing an epsom salt blend to use as a scalp scrub, focus on the aromas and all-natural ingredients to get the sort of experience you’re looking for.
-Some blends that work well for scalp exfoliation are:
+When choosing an epsom salt blend to use as a scalp scrub, focus on the aromas and ingredients to achieve the experience you’re looking for.
+Some Better Bath Better Body blends that work well for scalp exfoliation are:

-Dry Skin – Naturally soothing, Dry Skin blend uses essential oils of lavender, lemon, ylang-ylang, and geranium.
+Dry Skin Bath Soak – Our naturally soothing Dry Skin Bath Soak is infused with essential oils of lavender, lemon, ylang-ylang, and geranium.
 It provides a delicate and stunning aroma to shampoos or when used alone.

-- Plain Epsom Salt – Sometimes you just can’t beat the original.
+- Epsom Salt USP Grade – Sometimes, you just can’t beat the original.
 Especially for salons creating their own products and services, plain epsom salt does the job while leaving room for you to get creative.
-The only ingredient is pure USP grade epsom salt.